-The workflow discussed in this section can be found under KeplerData/workflows/module/r-2.X.Y/demos/R/eml-pairs-R.xml data set described by EML.
+The workflow discussed in this section is found at KeplerData/workflows/module/r-2.X.Y/demos/R/eml-pairs-R.xml

+The workflow in Figure C.11 uses an R-script to create a pairs graph of three columns of data (air temperature, relative humidity, and barometric pressure) from a meteorological data set described by EML.
 The data are input to the RExpression actor as arrays of column values (column vectors).

-The workflow in Figure C.11 uses an R-script to create a pairs graph of three columns of data (air temperature, relative humidity, and barometric pressure) from a meteorological